Sales Development Representative (SDR): Definition and What the Job Is Like

 • Tone of voice

-• Wording of certain questions
+• The wording of certain questions

 Effective SDRs self-analyze.
 They know their strengths and weaknesses and work on them.
-They’re willing to try something new, and to be uncomfortable if it means improving.
+They’re willing to try something new and to be uncomfortable if it means improving.

 SDRs are coachable.
 Sales managers and sales leaders, like SaaS sales advisor Justin Welsh, want their reps to perform and have suggestions.